-Completed. - 9.
+In process no concerns. - 9.
 Recommends that the new approved Hotline Awareness material be disseminated during the annual Fraud Awareness Week in March 2017.
+In process no concerns.

 Shared Governance-Tau Kadhi:

 OWG 67 Faculty Governance Approved Recommendations

 1. Recommends that the new ASU formally recognize that shared governance, defined as collective ownership and accountability, is the feedback mechanism in place for the university regarding policy proposals, and that all shared governance bodies should be created expressly for that purpose.